Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-The Chief Justice can appoint a Court of Appeal Judge to be an acting Supreme Court Judge.
+The Chief Justice can choose a Court of Appeal Judge to be an acting Supreme Court Judge.
 You need to know this can happen when a Supreme Court Judge is away or can't be there.
-The Chief Justice talks to the President of the Court of Appeal before making this decision.
-The Chief Justice can make this appointment for a temporary reason, like a Judge being absent.
-When this happens, only one Court of Appeal Judge can be at a Supreme Court hearing.
+The Chief Justice makes this choice with the President of the Court of Appeal.
+The Chief Justice can make this choice for a few reasons, like if a Judge is away or for a temporary reason.
+You will see that only one Court of Appeal Judge can be at a Supreme Court hearing at a time.
 This is to make sure things run smoothly.
-If a Court of Appeal Judge is appointed to be an acting Supreme Court Judge, section 104 does not apply to them.
-This means they follow different rules.
-You can find more information about this in other parts of the law.
+If a Court of Appeal Judge is chosen to be an acting Supreme Court Judge, some rules do not apply to them, like the rules in section 104.
+You can look at other laws to see how this rule has changed over time.
+This helps you understand how the law works in New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.